Coder787-source/OmniChess/README.md

 Bash
 pip install -r requirements.txt
-Ensure the Stockfish executable is in the same folder as StockFish_ChessGame.py.
+Ensure the Stockfish executable is in the same folder as OmniChess program is in.

 Credits
 Engine integration provided by the Stockfish Chess Engine authors.